 Even though his exact profits are unknown, Thanasi has won several titles and been in numerous finals, so we may assume he has amassed a sizable fortune.

 Last year after winning against Korea's Kwon Soon-woo, Kokkinakis admitted to hitting the court without a sponsor.

-“I’ve tried to order more online but they got cancelled, they didn’t make it through to South Yarra”.
+“I’ve tried to order more online, but they got cancelled; they didn’t make it to South Yarra”.

-Tech company, Safety Culture Group, came to the rescue and are his current sponsor.
+Tech company, Safety Culture Group, came to the rescue and is his current sponsor.